 Prior to C40, she worked as Engagement and Policy Officer with Green Africa Youth Organisation in a role where she collaborated with civil society actors in Africa to mainstream Zero Waste, and to build context-relevant programmes for climate action.
 Her programme management experience spans the private sector and civil society and includes initiatives in climate resilience, sustainable business, environmental and social sustainability, having worked as Programme Manager with Footprints Africa to support businesses build capacity to improve their overall social and environmental impact.
 She holds a Master’s degree specialization in Public Policy and Management from the International Institute of Social Studies of Erasmus University Rotterdam.

-Prior to joining C40, Josu worked as Children Participation Advisor at Save the Children Spain, as Regional Inclusive Value Chains Program Manager for Latin America at Cuso International, as Homelessness Partnering Strategy Project Officer in Vancouver at Vancity Community Foundation and as Social Researcher at Simon Fraser University and Pere Tarres Foundation.
-Josu completed his BA in Sociology at Universtat Autonoma de Barcelona.
-He has a post graduate certificate in Sustainable Community Development from Simon Fraser University and in Citizen Participation and Sustainable Development from Universtat Autonoma de Barcelona.
+In his role as Inclusive Climate Action Senior Manager for Europe, Josu leads C40’s Global Green New Deal pilot in Europe, providing support to Barcelona, London, Milan, Paris, and Warsaw on addressing the current energy crisis and tackling energy poverty.
+Previously Josu served as a City Adviser to Barcelona as part of the first phase of the Global Green New Deal programme.
+Prior to joining C40, Josu worked for Cuso International as the Inclusive Value Chains Regional Program Manager for Latin America.
+Earlier in his career, Josu worked as Homelessness Partnering Strategy Project Officer in Vancouver at Vancity Community Foundation and as Social Researcher at Simon Fraser University and Pere Tarres Foundation.
+Josu completed his BA in Sociology at Universitat Autonoma de Barcelona and holds a Master’s in Sustainable Community Development from Simon Fraser University and a Master’s degree in Citizen Participation and Sustainable Development from Universitat Autonoma de Barcelona.

 As the Head of Innovation, Julia fosters innovation in our cities and our organisation, developing new support and leadership programs as well as supporting the identification of best practice innovation across the network of cities for global dissemination.
 Programs like Thriving Cities Initiative which pioneers ways for cities to build actual models of sustainable urban living and Invest Divest a powerful lever of change that is yet to be mainstreamed.
 In collaboration with Doughnut Economics Action Lab Julia led the development of downscaled version of Doughnut Economics for cities and C40’s Climate Action Planning Framework for compatibility with the Paris Climate Agreement, both in collaboration with C40 cities and was instrumental in developing the global CAP Program and since DK2020 national deployment program in Denmark, a model that can be replicated globally.
 Before joining C40, Julia wrote the City of Sydney’s Industry Sector Sustainability Plans for tourism, commercial office and residential buildings; led business partnerships for the NSW Government; and managed the Corporate Responsibility Index in Australia and New Zealand.
 Julia has a bachelor’s degree in business and a master’s degree in international development.